Ovarian cancer in younger women

 clinical trials for women with ovarian cancer.
 The clinical trials conducted at DF/BWCC have had a meaningful impact on the type of care administered worldwide.

 Clinical trials are available for nearly every stage of ovarian cancer.
-However, for women with advanced or recurrent cases of ovarian cancer, taking part in a clinical trial may be the best treatment option.
+For women with advanced or recurrent cases of ovarian cancer, taking part in a clinical trial may be the best treatment option.
 If you qualify for a clinical trial, your

 doctor will carefully discuss all options and the best time to begin a trial.

-Clinical trials are part of the cancer research process; they are safe and regulated research studies to determine if new cancer treatments are effective, or better than a current plan.
-Not only can trials lead to new discoveries and improve cancer care,
+Clinical trials are part of the cancer research process; they are regulated research studies to determine if new cancer treatments are effective, or better than a current plan.
+Not only can trials have meaningful anti-cancer benefits, but they can lead to new discoveries and improve cancer care.

-Clinical trials may include biologic therapies, or treatments that use the patient's immune system to fight the cancer (immunotherapy or biotherapy).
-Trials also include targeted therapy or therapies using drugs to identify and attack the specific ovarian
+Clinical trials may include biologic therapies, or treatments that use the patient's immune system to fight the cancer.
+Trials can also include targeted therapies that attack specific vulnerabilities in cancer cells.

 Find out more about